Calories Explained: What They Are and How Many You Need Daily

 Highly Active Jobs and Athletes

-Circadian disruption can alter glucose control, appetite, and perceived energy needs.
-Try to anchor a consistent eating window aligned with your main sleep block, and lean into protein-rich meals earlier in the window to curb late-night overeating.
+Circadian disruption can meaningfully alter glucose control, appetite regulation, and perceived energy needs.
+A 2021 review in Progress in Molecular Biology and Translational Science found that calorie restriction studies demonstrate real hormonal and metabolic differences when eating is misaligned with the body's internal clock.
+If your schedule rotates, try to anchor a consistent eating window aligned with your main sleep block, and lean into protein-rich meals earlier in the window to reduce the pull toward late-night overeating.

 Practical Starting Points (Actionable)